Work with Git in Katalon Studio

 Connect to Git with HTTPS

-To let Katalon Studio get details about your repository, enter all required information and click Next.
+To allow Katalon Studio to retrieve details of your repository, enter all required information and click Next.

 - Repository URL: the remote URL to your Git repository in HTTPS protocol.
 See Git documentation: About remote repositories.
 To get HTTPS Protocol, go to your account on GitHub, GitLab, Bitbucket, or AzureDevOps, then go to the repository you want to clone to Katalon Studio.
 Click Clone and select HTTPS, then copy the HTTPS Protocol.